hcengineering/platform-0.2/CONTRIBUTING.md

 # Contributing to Platform

+Anticrm Platform enforces the Developer Certificate of Origin (DCO) on Pull Requests.
+It requires all commit messages to contain the `Signed-off-by` line with an email address that matches the commit author and the name on your GitHub account.

+The Developer Certificate of Origin (DCO) is a lightweight way for contributors to certify that they wrote or otherwise have the right to submit the code they are contributing to the project.
+Contributors sign-off that they adhere to the DCO requirements by adding a `Signed-off-by` line to commit messages.

 ## Developer's Certificate of Origin 1.1

 By making a contribution to this project, I certify that: